chinapedia/wikipedia.abstract.en/Page/Submarine.md

 World War II

-I400_2.jpg's , the largest submarine type of WWII]] U-47.jpg's , German WWII Type VII diesel-electric hunter]]
+'s , the largest submarine type of WWII]] 's , German WWII Type VII diesel-electric hunter]]

 During World War II, Germany used submarines to devastating effect in the Battle of the Atlantic, where it attempted to cut Britain's supply routes by sinking more merchant ships than Britain could replace.
 (Shipping was vital to supply Britain's population with food, industry with raw material, and armed forces with fuel and armaments.)
 While U-boats destroyed a significant number of ships, the strategy ultimately failed.
 Although the U-boats had been updated in the interwar years, the major innovation was improved communications, encrypted using the famous Enigma cipher machine.
 This allowed for mass-attack naval tactics (_Rudeltaktik_, commonly known as "wolfpack"), but was also ultimately the U-boats' downfall.
 By the end of the war, almost 3,000 Allied ships (175 warships, 2,825 merchantmen) had been sunk by U-boats.[29]
 Although successful early in the war, ultimately Germany's U-boat fleet suffered heavy casualties, losing 793 U-boats and about 28,000 submariners out of 41,000, a casualty rate of about 70%.[30]